STRAWS THAT DON’T SUCK! A marketer’s guide to eco-friendly straws

 If you are still looking for a single use, biodegradable option for your event, paper is a fine eco-friendly, plastic alternative.
 They come in easy to brand recycled and recyclable card boxes and won’t end up in the ocean, up a turtle’s nose.

 - They are a single use option but can be composted and will break down in 1-2 months.

 - They are taste-free – so no grassy after tones.

-- They are gluten free because the gluten in wheat is found in the seed and not the stem.
+- They are gluten free because the gluten in wheat in the seed and not the stem.

 - They can be easily cut to size and come in a range of widths.

 - They come in a recycled card box with your name on it.

 Well, this is the process.

 The experts hand select the hay stems for length and width.
 They remove the outer layer and send the straw for rinsing.
 Once foreign particles are washed away, the stems are soaked and rinsed again.
 A big machine air dries and cuts the straws to a uniform length for packaging.
 Then they’re sorted and inspected and washed again.
 After they are dry, they are disinfected and finally packaged in that recycled, plastic-free packaging.

 Straws are not always the first product you think of when you want to make an impression.
 There are a lot of options out there.
 But in a world where individuals are trying to make a change for the world, straws are one way.
 One person using a reusable straw, like those above, stops 584 plastic straws per year from ending up in the ocean.